 - a.
-The issuer is given "aligned" status, in terms of operational alignment, for at least three of the 17 United Nations Sustainable Development Goals, determined on the basis of evidence provided by the issuer regarding its policies, practices and objectives in line with these Sustainable Development Goals.
+The issuer is given "aligned" status, for operational alignment, for at least three of the 17 United Nations Sustainable Development Goals, determined on the basis of evidence provided by the issuer regarding its policies, practices and objectives in line with these Sustainable Development Goals.
 "Aligned" status corresponds to an operational alignment score higher than or equal to +2 (on a scale from -10 to +10), as determined by the external rating provider selected by the management company; and - b.
-The issuer has not been given "non-aligned" status, for operational alignment, with any of the 17 United Nations Sustainable Development Goals.
-"Non-aligned" status corresponds to an operational alignment score of below or equal to -2 (on a scale from -10 to +10), as determined by the external rating provider selected by the management company.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance These thresholds represent significant commitment from the issuer with respect to its contribution.
+The issuer has not been given "non-aligned" status, for operational alignment, on any of the 17 United Nations Sustainable Development Goals.
+"Non-aligned" status corresponds to an operational alignment score of less than or equal to -2 (on a scale from -10 to +10), as determined by the external rating provider selected by the management company. - These thresholds represent significant commitment from the issuer with respect to its contribution.
 To find out more about the United Nations sustainable development goals, please visit https://sdgs.un.org/goals.